 2. Product Reviews Algorithm

-Google has not made any core updates since last December, but it has released an update that impacts products reviews to provide users more relevant results.
+Google has not made any core updates since last December, but it has released an update that impacts product reviews to provide users more relevant results.
 The new update seeks to help rank pages that provide highly relevant content and share in-depth research about a product rather than the features or something that is obvious about the product.

 Google Search updates